About the Test

 - How and when do I get my scores?

-Score reports will be provided to you and any score recipients you selected about 5 weeks after the test date, with the exception of the test date in October 2017.
-Scores for the October 2017 test date will be provided approximately 7 weeks after the test.
+Typically, score reports will be provided to you and any score recipients you selected about 5 weeks after the test date.

 Allow 7–10 days after the mailing date for delivery within the continental United States, and additional time for other areas.
-If your scores have not been received 7 weeks after your test date, or 9 weeks if you took the test in October 2017, contact TOEFL Services.
+If your scores have not been received 7 weeks after your test date, contact TOEFL Services.

 Your test fee includes a test taker score report for you, and up to 4 official score reports sent from ETS directly to your selected institutions.